Naraujo13/lyrics_crawler/README.md

 ========

 A crawler made with Scrapy that crawls the lyrics for all songs of a given band.

-Currently the crawler uses data only from [Vagalume](https://www.vagalume.com.br).
+Currently the crawler data source is [Vagalume](https://www.vagalume.com.br).

 Requirements
 ============